Electromagnetic Inverse Scattering from a Single Transmitter: Additional Experimental Results

 \section{Additional Experimental Results}

-This section provides additional experimental results, including statistical validation (\cref{supp:sec:exp:errorbar}) and extended qualitative comparisons (\cref{supp:sec:exp:qualitative_results}).
-The latter includes more visual comparisons with baseline methods, as well as supplementary ablation studies on transmitter robustness and loss design.
+This section provides additional experimental results, including statistical validation (\cref{supp:sec:exp:errorbar}), extended qualitative comparisons (\cref{supp:sec:exp:qualitative_results}) and additional ablation studies on loss functions (\cref{supp:sec:exp:loss_ablation}).
+The qualitative comparisons include more visual comparisons with baseline methods, while the ablations further analyze noise robustness, training data size, and the impact of different training losses.